 - A property management company who has been informed of damp issues by their tenants.

-Damp is a common issue and affects a large number of homes in many different ways.
-At the one end it can appear to be very small amounts of dampness.
-However, at the other end of the scale, damp can cause real damage to a building, which can result in extensive damage to wall plaster, wood-rotting fungi affecting structural timbers, which can result in difficulties selling a house, where potential buyers and mortgage lenders are put off.
-In all cases, whether the damp problem is perceived to be small or large, they are all treated with the same importance.
+Damp is a common issue and affects buildings in many different ways.
+At the one end it can appear to be very small areas of dampness.
+However, at the other end of the scale, damp can cause real damage to a building, which can result in extensive damage to wall plaster, along with wood-rotting fungi / insect attack affecting structural timbers in a building.
+This can, of course, result in difficulties selling a house, where potential buyers and mortgage lenders are put off.
+In all cases, whether the damp related problem is small or large, they are all treated with the same importance.

 On occasions a damp report is merely asked for as a precaution i.e. there may be no suspected problem, but the valuer or surveyor wants to double check, to protect their client from a nasty surprise at a later date.
-If there are no apparent damp issues, we will say so and will not recommend treatments where treatments are not necessary; unless, of course, our client specifically asks for certain treatments to be carried out.
+If there are no apparent damp issues, we will say so and will not recommend treatments where they are unnecessary; unless, of course, our client specifically asks for certain treatments to be carried out.

-It is often helpful if you have had a Homebuyers/Structural Report carried out, which has highlighted damp areas of concern, that you forward us a copy of the report at the time of arranging the survey.
+It is often helpful if you have had a Homebuyers/Structural Report carried out, which has highlighted damp areas of concern, that you forward us a copy of the report, or the relevant part of the report, at the time of arranging the survey.

-All properties and potential problems in properties are different but generally, when our Surveyor arrives at the property, the survey will go something like this:
+No property is the same and potential problems within properties are different.
+Generally, when our Surveyor arrives at the property, the survey will go something like this:

 Essentially, the survey starts as our Surveyor arrives and starts walking up to the entrance door.
 The Surveyor is assessing the general construction of the property and at this stage is also mentally noting the overall condition of it.